 Dig a hole about twice as big as the plant container.
 If you are planting small specimens, use a commercial tree planting mixture.
 Otherwise mix compost with the soil, more for heavy or light soils.
+Once the firmed in around twater re Dependit you may sleeve, v hares av trunk.

 Once the tree is in place and securely firmed in, place a mulch-mat around the base.
 This will help with water retention and weed control.
-Depending on the size of the tree, you may also want to add a tree-sleeve, which helps keep rabbits and hares away from the base of the trunk.
+Depending on the size of the tree, you may also want to add a treesleeve, which helps keep rabbits and hares away from the base of the trunk.